crunaprotocol/cruna-protocol/README.md

 ## History

+**1.0.0-rc.6**
+- Add importFrom function to allow to import protectors and safe recipients from another manager owned by the same owner, if and only if the new tokenId has no protectors and safe recipients

+**1.0.0-rc.5**
+- Add setProtectors function to allow to quickly set many protectors in one transaction, but only if no protectors are already set

 **1.0.0-rc.4**
 - Add flag to specify that a vault has been deployed to a main network since it is not possible to know that on chain
 - Allow developers to plug untrusted plugins.
 This is essential for testing, and useful to test plugins on testnets before deploying them on mainnet